 If you’re into writing but don’t want to start a blog or website, being a freelance writer is a great idea.
 There are plenty of topics related to real estate that you could write about, including tips for buyers and sellers, the state of the housing market, or advice for other real estate professionals.

-The amount of money that freelance writers get paid varies a lot, but if you have a lot of experience in the industry, you can attract clients who are willing to pay more than the average amount.
+The amount of money that freelance writers get paid varies a lot, but if you have a lot of experience in the industry, you can attract clients willing to pay more than the average amount.

 Why Are Side Hustles Important?